Second Man Arrested In Case Of 10-Year-Old Girl Sexually Assaulted By 5 Men At South Side Motel

 A third suspect with ties to this victim was released without charging.
 The investigation is ongoing.

-Following questions about delays in this investigation, the Chicago Police Department immediately reassigned the case to a new detective.MORE NEWS: Colorful Murals Adorn Open Center For The Arts In Little Village
+Following questions about delays in this investigation, the Chicago Police Department immediately reassigned the case to a new detective.MORE NEWS: Boil Order Lifted For Beverly, Morgan Park, Roseland After Outage At Pumping Station

 The Department remains steadfast in ensuring that all victims, especially children that have been subject to criminal sexual assault, receive the proper protections and services immediately following and throughout the criminal investigation.
 CPD continues to revise its policies, procedures, and training to prevent any unnecessary investigative delays from happening.